-- (BB) Elimination of interest expense of \$0.01 million for the year ended December 31, 2021 related to Dave convertible debt that converted to Combined Company Common Stock upon the closing of the Business Combination. - (CC) The net effect of all adjustments impacting the pro forma statement of operations results in a reduction of the income tax benefit of approximately \$7.1 million for the year ended December 31, 2021 based on the application of the blended statutory tax rate of 21%.
-However, Dave has not reflected the income tax benefit in the pro forma statement of operations, as Dave does not believe that the income tax benefit is realizable and records a full valuation allowance against all deferred tax assets. - (DD) Reflects compensation expense related to Mr. Wilk's stock options.
+(BB) Elimination of interest expense of \$0.01 million for the year ended December 31, 2021 related to Dave convertible debt that converted to Combined Company Common Stock upon the closing of the Business Combination.

+(CC) The net effect of all adjustments impacting the pro forma statement of operations results in a reduction of the income tax benefit of approximately \$7.1 million for the year ended December 31, 2021 based on the application of the blended statutory tax rate of 21%.
+However, Dave has not reflected the income tax benefit in the pro forma statement of operations, as Dave does not believe that the income tax benefit is realizable and records a full valuation allowance against all deferred tax assets.

+(DD) Reflects compensation expense related to Mr. Wilk's stock options.
 The value of the stock options was estimated using a Monte Carlo simulation.
 This model requires the input of certain assumptions, including the risk-free interest rate, volatility, dividend yield and expected life.
 The options were granted in nine tranches each of which contain service, market and performance conditions.
 Vesting commences on the grant date, however, no compensation charges are recognized until the performance condition is probable upon the completion of the Business Combination.
-On the date of the Business Combination, there was a cumulative expense for the amount vested between the grant date and the date of the Business Combination.
-Stock-based compensation expense for the year ended December 31, 2021 was approximately \$2.3 million, inclusive of a cumulative expense of approximately \$1.9 million.
-The cumulative expense recognized is a non-recurring item.
+On the date of the Business Combination expense for the year ended December 31, 2021 was approximately \$2.3 million, inclusive of a cumulative expense recognized is a non-recurring item.
 See NOTE (J) for further details.
-This is a non-recurring item. - (EE) Reflects the elimination of historical changes in fair value of the call option of approximately \$34.8 million for the year ended December 31, 2021.
 This is a non-recurring item.

+(EE) Reflects the elimination of historical changes in fair value of the call option of approximately \$34.8 million for the year ended December 31, 2021.
+This is a non-recurring item.

-- (FF) Elimination of interest income from the loans to stockholders related to the call option of approximately \$0.3 million for the year ended December 31, 2021. - (GG) Reflects the elimination of historical changes in fair value of the Dave warrant of approximately \$3.6 million for the year ended December 31, 2021 upon exercise of the warrant immediately prior to the closing of the Business Combination.
-This is a non-recurring item. - (HH) Reflects the elimination of historical changes in fair value of the Dave Note Payable of approximately \$0.05 million for the year ended December 31, 2021.
+(FF) Elimination of interest income from the loans to stockholders related to the call option of approximately \$0.3 million for the year ended December 31, 2021.

+(GG) Reflects the elimination of historical changes in fair value of the Dave warrant of approximately \$3.6 million for the year ended December 31, 2021 upon exercise of the warrant immediately prior to the closing of the Business Combination.
+This is a non-recurring item.

+(HH) Reflects the elimination of historical changes in fair value of the Dave Note Payable of approximately \$0.05 million for the year ended December 31, 2021.